Tick, Tick... Boom!

 Trivia

-• It was David Auburn who, using Larson's numerous notes and versions of the show, turned the musical into a 3-character piece rather than the one-man show it was originally written as.
+• It was David Auburn who, using Larson's numerous notes and versions of the show, turned the musical into a three-character piece, rather than the one-man show that it was originally written to be.

 Critical Reaction